Xosrov/Blog/pelican/content/articles/fourier-and-jpeg-encoding.md

-Title: Fourier Transform and JPEG Encoding: A Detailed Journey
+Title: Understanding JPEG Compression: A Detailed Journey
-Date: 2023-10-15 11:11
+Date: 2023-10-16
-Category: JPEG Encoding
+Category: JPEG Compression
-Tags: Encoding, DCT, Fourier Transform
+Tags: compression, DCT, Fourier Transform
-Slug: fourier-and-jpeg-encoding
+Slug: fourier-and-jpeg-compression
-Keywords: DCT, JPEG, Encoding
+Keywords: DCT, JPEG, compression
 Authors: Alireza Miryazdi
-Summary: A Detailed Journey into What DCT is, and How it Helps Lossless JPEG Encoding
+Summary: What is JPEG, and how does it work?
+This document covers the basics of this lossy compression algorithm, and also goes into some detail about specifically how the Discrete Fourier Transform helps with compression.

 [TOC]